BUPT-ANT-1007/GCC/README.md

 # GCC
-Geometry-guided Compact Compression for Light Field Image using Graph Convolutional Networks
+Part of source code for the paper "Geometry-guided Compact Compression for Light Field Image using Graph Convolutional Networks"